 3. Flowers – Sweet Alyssum Plant (Lobularia maritima)

-This is the first flower on the list.
-It needs:
+This is the first flower on the hanging plants list.

 - Partial shade

 - Full sunlight ok

 One of my favorite plants is jasmine because of the fragrance the white flowers put into the air each year when they bloom for a few months.
 A jasmine would not be a good hanging plant though.
 It’s a hearty plant that does better in the ground.
 But if you want a nice natural fragrance in the air, hanging basket flowers are great.

 The Sweet Alyssum flowers attract butterflies and bees year round unlike my favorite jasmine plant. it’s also a very easy hanging basket grower.

 Alyssum Flowers as hanging plants, from Home Guides:

 “Although sweet alyssum (Lobularia maritima) looks dainty and delicate, it is actually a hardy, tough plant that adapts to a range of growing conditions.
 The plant is at home in borders, flower beds or rock gardens and tumbles happily from a hanging basket.
 Although sweet alyssum is grown as an annual in most climates, it is perennial in U.S. Department of Agriculture plant hardiness zones 10 and 11.”

 This is a great plant to have along in a hanging basket planter or to be mixed in with other plants.
 The article above recommends it to be paired with other cascading plants like the “Trailing Lobelia.”